codzienny/SYTKLauncher/README.md

 Now application is ready to run - simply execute *"SYTK Launcher.exe"*.

+> Note: If you are a bit more advanced user and you know how JAR's work - as long, as you have installed updated Java packages, you can delete JRE directory that is included with application.

 # Instruction: basic configuration

 Simple application configuration goes like this: